btholt/complete-intro-to-react-v9/lessons/07-testing/E-snapshot-testing.md

 ---
 description: >-
-  This document discusses the limitations and potential misuse of striving for 100% test coverage, and introduces snapshot testing as a cost-effective method for UI testing.
-It includes examples of using snapshot tests with React components, highlighting their low confidence and low cost as a quick check to detect changes over time, while also noting the potential pitfalls and niche applications in backend API testing.
+  Discover snapshot testing in React with Brian Holt's Complete Intro to React, a course offering insights into efficient testing techniques for components like Cart.jsx.
+Learn about the benefits and limitations of snapshot tests, how to implement them using tools like Vitest, and explore their practical applications in UI and API development.
+Ideal for developers looking to enhance their testing strategies in web development.
 keywords:
-  - test coverage
-  - snapshot testing
+  - React
-  - UI testing
+  - Snapshot Testing
-  - React testing
+  - Brian Holt
   - Vitest
+  - UI Testing
 ---

 I'm not a fan of seeking 100% test coverage.
 I think it's a fool's errand and a waste of time.
 I'd rather you write five tests that cover the most important five lines of your code than see you write one test for five less-important pieces of UI code.